j1sk1ss/CordellCompiler/README.md

 ```

 ## Tokens markup
 In this section, we must label the tokens with their base types.
-For example, variables must be labeled as variables, functions as function definitions, function calls as calls, etc. In short, in this module, we complete the token generation with the final type assignment.
+For example, variables must be labeled as variables, functions as function definitions, function calls as calls, etc. In i16, in this module, we complete the token generation with the final type assignment.
 An example of how it works is below:
 ```
 glob=0, line=1, ptr=0, ro=0, type=1, data={
 glob=0, line=1, ptr=0, ro=0, type=2, data=from